elucian/bee/syntax/structure.md

 **aspect:**

-One aspect is executed when is loaded first time from driver or from another aspect.
-Rogue statements from an aspect can be used for _aspect initialization_.
-You can not run an aspect a second time during the lifespan of a session.
+One aspect is executed from driver or from another aspect.
+When executed rogue statements of an aspect are executed top down in sequential order.
+You can not run an aspect from itself.
+Recursive aspects are not supported.

 **module:**